 Understand what the grades mean for your child’s next steps

 The consequences of a grade depend entirely on what your child was planning to do next.
-There are three common situations:
+First, a quick reminder of the scale itself — England’s GCSEs run 9–1, with 9 the highest:

 1. Sixth form or college entry is conditional on specific grades